mondaugen/856_for_zellersasn/doc/manual.md

 stopping playback and turning down note 2 and 3 (you can try with this stuff later).
 See the documentation on the UNI switch for a quick way to do this.

-Switch to AREC mode and activate “feedback” by clicking the FBK switch.
+Switch to AREC mode and activate feedback for N1 only by clicking the FBK switch until the FBK light is constant.
 Then click record and play your first loop on your instrument.
 Click record again to stop recording.
 The loop will start but it will also be recording the next loop (remember, AREC is “automatic recording” mode).
 So, unless you are ready to add the next layer, press record again and because record and playback are both active, recording will stop but the first layer will continue looping (playback will remain on).

 Okay, say you're ready to record the next layer.
 Now you can press record.
 Notice that recording doesn't start right away if you start it in the middle of